nathan0/secretlounge/README.md

-changelog - show the release history modhelp - show commands for mods adminhelp - show commands for admins debug - toggle debug mode (sends back all messages to you)
+changelog - show the release history modhelp - show commands for mods adminhelp - show commands for admins toggleDebug - toggle debug mode (sends back all messages to you) toggleKarma - toggle karma notifications
 ```